iyangyi/YfPHP/README.md

 YFPHP
 =====

-a php5 framework, it work on PDO for MySQL 5. it's sample, fast and agility！Expect your use.
+a php5 framework, it work on PDO with MySQL 5. it's sample, fast and agility！Expect your use.